Tuna Melt Sandwich

 -

-Preheat a cast-iron skillet or griddle over medium-low heat for 2 to 3 minutes.
+Heat a large nonstick or cast-iron skillet over medium heat for one to two minutes.

-Place the sandwiches in the pan and cook until the bottom is deeply golden, about 3 to 4 minutes, pressing lightly with a spatula for even contact.
+Place the sandwiches in the skillet and cook until the first side is golden, about three to four minutes.

 Substitutions